Explore-AI/udt-clean-water-toolkit/README.md

 ## 2. Project structure

-### api

-A FastAPI application built with SQLAlchemy.
-Provides a RESTful API interface for the `cwm` module.
-Also provides additional apis for visualisation, analysis, and modelling.

 ### cwm

-The clean water module is a python module/library that reads in clean water assett data (in geospatial and/or potentially other formats), performs validation and constructs a network.
+The clean water module is a python package/module that reads in clean water assett data (in geospatial and/or potentially other formats), performs validation and constructs a network.
+Provides functional and class based apis for visualisation, analysis, and modelling.

-### app
+### cwa_geoaorm

-The primary application for Clean Water Toolkit.
-It utilises the `cwm` library and provides functional and class based APIs.
-It is packaged into a single distributable and can be imported into other .py files or run with the provided shell commands.
+An application of the Clean Water Toolkit.
+Integrates the `cwm` package and provides functional and class based APIs.
+It is packaged as a zip file.
+It can be unpacked and integrated into any other python project or it can be run with the provided shell commands.
 It is non-graphical.

+### cwa_geodorm

+An application of the Clean Water Toolkit.
+It uses GeoDjango as an ORM.
+Integrates the `cwm` package and provides functional and class based APIs.
+It is packaged as a zip file.
+It can be unpacked and integrated into any other python project or it can be run with the provided shell commands.
+It is non-graphical.

-### api2
+### api_fastapi

-NB: for experimentation purposes only.
-A DRF application.
-Provides a RESTful API interface for the `cwm` module.
+An example api application built with FastAPI application SQLAlchemy.
+Provides a RESTful API interface for the `cwa_geoaorm` application.
 Also provides additional apis for visualisation, analysis, and modelling.

-It is not for production.
+### api_drf

+An example api application built with djangorestframework.
+Provides a RESTful API interface for the `cwa_geodorm` module.
+Also provides additional apis for visualisation, analysis, and modelling.

 ### ui

 An electron based app.
-Interacts with the `api` and provides a GUI that demonstrates some of the capabilities of the Clean Water Toolkit.
+Commincates with the apis Clean Water ToolkitInteracts with the `api` and RESTFul APIs and provides a graphicainterface that demonstrates some of the Toolkit capabilities.

 ### devops